amr-ahmed-mohamed/pdsnd_github/README.md

 Regardless, each bike can serve several users per day.

-Thanks to the rise in information technologies, it's easy for a user of the system to access a dock within the system to unlock or return bicycles.

 These technologies also provide a huge amounts of data that can be used to explore how these bike-sharing systems are used.

 Files used chicago.csv new_york_city.csv washington.csv